nucleuscloud/neosync/docs/docs/deploy/environment-variables.md

 ## Open Telemetry

-Neosync has support for Opentelemtry Tracing and Metering.
+Neosync has support for Opentelemetry Tracing and Metering.

 View the compliance matrix to see what values are understood directly via the Go SDK.
 Any `OTEL_` environment variables that are documented in the table(s) above are directly used by the Neosync services and drive the configuration of the OTEL SDK.